getporter/porter/docs/content/community.md

 ## Forum

 The best place to engage with the community is our [forum].
-People can find topics that your start and join the conversation, or find an answer to their question.
+We prefer it over Slack because people can more easily join in on conversations over time and find answers to their questions.

 <ul style="list-style:none;">
     <li>🙋🏽‍♀️ Ask questions</li>